 By Roderick Miller

 At least six Channel Islanders were incarcerated in Compiègne-Royallieu Internment and Transit Camp (Frontstalag 122, Frontstalag 170, Compiègne Internment Camp) during the war.
 Royallieu Camp was originally built in 1913 as a military barracks, with 24 main buildings made of brick, and communal kitchens, dining halls, latrines and clothes washing facilities.
 It was taken over by the Germans after they entered Compiègne on 9 June 1940 and was re-named Frontstalag 170, then used to house 6000 British and French prisoners of war until 8 December 1940.
 By June 1941, Compiègne was re-designated Frontstalag 122 (formerly the designation of sections of Fort de Romainville and Saint-Denis Internment Camp) and used to imprison foreign internees, political prisoners and Jews until they could be deported to Germany and points further east.

-The camp was sectioned off by categories of prisoner: A number of Americans left behind in France at the entry of the US into the war were interned here in relatively good conditions, and some other prisoners were ‘lucky’ enough to wind up in this relatively mild internment section of the camp.
+The camp was sectioned off by categories of prisoner: A number of Americans left behind in France at the entry of the US into the war were interned here in Block B in relatively good conditions, and some other prisoners were ‘lucky’ enough to end up in this relatively mild internment section of the camp.
 Political prisoners, however, often ended up in Block A, where appalling living conditions more resembled a concentration camp.
 A number of French communists in this camp section were shot in reprisals on several occasions.

 Channel Islanders Leonce Ogier and Archibald Tardif were placed in a special compound of 128 Channel Islander civilian internees, next to the American compound and were sent on to the milder Biberach and Saint-Denis Internment Camps respectively.
 Islanders Anthony Faramus, James Houillebecq, and William Symes, however, were placed in A-block, a section of the camp more resembling a concentration camp, as they were deported on to some of the most notorious Nazi concentration camps of all.

 The conditions here were terrible and I was placed in solitary confinement after the camp had been bombed. —William Symes, October 1964